project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 Send a mail to [Sunbird Team](info@sunbird.org), if you want to create a new master category that is not part of Sunbird's predefined category list.
 You can however select and rename an existing category

 For example, for ABC organization the framework name is ABC and code is abc1.
-The category **Subject** is renamed to **Resources**.
-The **Resources** category defines the various water resources and has the terms as River, Spring, Sea and so on.
+The category **Subject** is renamed to **Conservation**.
+The **Conservation** category defines the various water resources and has the terms as Awareness, Rain water harvesting, Recycling Waste Water and so on.

 ## Prerequisites